expo/expo/docs/pages/accounts/two-factor.md

 title: Two-Factor Authentication
 ---

-Two factor authentication provides an extra layer of security when logging in to expo.io, the Expo Go app, and command line tools.
-With 2FA enabled, you will need to provide a secure code in addition to your username and password to access your account.
+Two-factor authentication provides an extra layer of security when logging in to expo.io, the Expo Go app, and command line tools.
+With two-factor authentication enabled, you will need to provide a short-lived code in addition to your username and password to access your account.

 ## Enabling Two-Factor Authentication (2FA)